Skip to main content

 Shournagh Sub-Catchment: 2 x pNHA

-So what’s the process?
-It’s a mix of map layers, automated rules matrices, scientific judgement and management oversight.
+So how does it work?
+A mix of cross referencing map layers, automated rules matrices, expert scientific judgement and management oversight.

-“All 2000 supporting action are marked as points on a map.
-We use about 150 other map layers representing the boundaries of protected areas, annex habitats, national monuments and the like.
-That shows us the intersections of what we need to screen.”
+“We’ve built a bespoke IT system to manage programme data,” explains Paul.
+“All 2000 supporting actions are marked as points on a map.
+A water trough would be mapped as a point, a fence as a line, a riparian margin as a polygon.
+These gets sent to the Department of Agriculture and they cross reference the data without about 150 other map layers representing the boundaries of protected areas, annex habitats, national monuments and the like that show use intersections of what we need to screen.”

-“Then we have the rules.
-There are set rules supplied by the Department of Agriculture.
-The intercept report might register a concern about installing a particular pond because one of the layers flagged that the slope of the land is greater than ten degrees – the pond would just flow away.”
+“We then take that intercept report and feed it back into our IT system to apply a rules matrix.
+The intercept report might register a concern about installing a particular pond because one of the layers flagged the slope of land is greater than ten degrees – the pond would just flow away.”

-“We also add layers ourselves to help with automating the process.
-For example, don’t want to put in forest where we’ve got very high scoring semi-natural grassland because there is a semi-natural habitat there.
-So we just want to outright reject.
-It’s a way of automating the process of decision making for supporting actions for us is basically what it is.”
+“The rules matrix is adapted from existing schemes like ACRES and we’ve add layers ourselves.
+For example, we don’t want to put in forest where we’ve got very high scoring semi-natural grassland because there is a semi-natural habitat there.
+So we just want to outright reject that.
+It’s a way of automating the process of decision making for supporting actions.”

-“From there, our catchment science team would use their own expertise to judge if the rules matrix was correctly applied or if there was a reason it should be overridden.
-For example, the matrix might flag a location for breeding waders but the scientist may review the site and the field is surrounded on all four sides by very high trees.
+“From there, our catchment science team would use their expertise to judge if the rules matrix was correctly applied or if there was a reason it should be overridden.
+For example, the intercept might flag an area that’s used by geese and swans but the scientist may review the site and the field is surrounded on all four sides by very high trees.
 So it’s unlikely to be used by geese and swans because they can’t fly in and out of it.”

 “You might also have extensive fencing proposed which may not trigger a concern but scientist would determine whether or not it offered any actual environmental benefit, which is what it’s all about.”